schlomo/magic-zebra-printer/README.md

 Simple open a PDF file with the Zebra Printer application or use the Zebra Printer service or PDF Service with it.

+On the command line pass the PDF file to print as the first argument.
+Optionally pass `-noprint` as second argument to suppress printing.
+It will leave the intermediate file for you to examine (next to the original file).

+To set the printer (instead of using the first printer to contain "zebra" in its name), set the `MAGIC_ZEBRA_PRINTER` environment variable with the name of the desired printer.

 ## Bugs

 Lots.
 Not much error handling, no tests and I have no clue about MacOS internals and "just got it to work".
 So I'll be happy to get any feedback.